Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-Building a comprehensive, dynamic, and adaptive OOD evaluation system requires accurately quantifying model uncertainty while thoroughly assessing OOD performance in time series data \cite{104,105}.
+\textit{4) Uncertainty Quantification and Benchmark OOD Evaluation for Time Series.} Building a comprehensive, dynamic, and adaptive OOD evaluation system requires accurately quantifying model uncertainty while thoroughly assessing OOD performance in time series data \cite{104,105}.
 Key challenges include limited data coverage and evolving distributions.
 Insufficient data diversity compromises model generalization in noisy or extreme scenarios \cite{184}.
 In contrast, continuous changes in data and business requirements call for real-time monitoring and ongoing optimization of evaluation procedures.
 Moreover, the absence of standardized, interpretable evaluation metrics hinders effective model improvement, and difficulties associated with collecting regulatory-compliant.
-Possible solutions include constructing layered, multi-modal datasets to enhance coverage and diversity, implementing real-time distribution monitoring and online learning for continual updates, and establishing interpretable multidimensional metrics to support diagnostic and visualization needs.
+Possible solutions include constructing layered, multimodal datasets to enhance coverage and diversity, implementing real-time distribution monitoring and online learning for continual updates, and establishing interpretable multidimensional metrics to support diagnostic and visualization needs.
 Ultimately, we view the development of a unified framework that enables cross-platform and cross-model integration while combining uncertainty quantification with time series OOD evaluation as both necessary and feasible.